Netdex/twinject/README.md

 H - Display debug graphics
 N - Hide debug graphics

-To close the bot, close the console window and the game will close after.
+To close the bot, close the debug console window and the game will close after.
-Closing the game first may not close the console window properly.
+Closing the game first may cause cleanup to not occur.

 Make sure DirectInput is not disabled.
 ```